 - review of initial setting of risk ratings and change in ratings of risks;

-- consider that the register reflects the environment, emerging issues, organisational risks and other reporting provided by management;
+- consider that the register reflects the environment, emerging risks, organisational risks and other reporting provided by management;

 - consider the controls implemented by management to manage risk and relevant risk treatment plans.

-- Monitor risk trends including areas of increasing/decreasing risk, sources of risks and how organisational risks are being reported on the corporate risk register.
+- Monitor risk trends including emerging claims risks and areas of increasing/decreasing risk, sources of risks and how organisational risks are being reported on the Corporate Risk Register.

 - Review reports on any major defalcations, frauds and thefts from the entity, and monitoring procedures to ensure that the required procedures are adhered to.